Fred avoids red card for headbutt in Champions League clash between Manchester United and PSG | Goal.com

 The controversial call by the Italian official came much to the dismay of PSG manager Thomas Tuchel, and the surprise of both pundits and of fans watching from home.

-It looked like Fred and Manchester United were in serious trouble when Paredes went down after this incident 😳— Goal (@goal) December 2, 2020
+It looked like Fred and Manchester United were in serious trouble when Paredes went down after this incident 😳

 But the referee looked at the replay and only gave the midfielder a yellow card 😅